Moths of North Carolina

 Habitats:

 Larval Host Plants: Larvae reportedly feed on ironweeds (Robinson et al., 2010).
-Our only feeding record is for New York Ironweed (Vernonia noveboracensis). - View
+As of 2025, we have feeding records for Giant Ironweed (Vernonia gigantea) and New York Ironweed (V. noveboracensis). - View

 Wikipedia